 1. give the child the power to choose and take responsibility for his choices

 2. ’mouth shut, eyes open’ is Anji Play motto, meaning: do not interfere, guide, put words into the child’s mouth; simply listen to what he/she says, does, tries to say with gestures/drawings, play episodes

 3. value open play– let children decide what to play, when, with who and what; offering open-ended materials and toys so that the child has more freedom in how to play and learn, even if it involves risky play

 4. ask more open-ended questions to help the child express his thoughts and ideas; in a preschool classroom a study found that 93% of the time teachers were the ones doing the talking

 5. offer open-ended materials: loose wooden parts, recycled materials, lego, arts and craft elements, natural materials, magnets, scales, or any toy that helps them experience science, math, physics

-Read more about cheap or free open-ended toys and materials!
+Read more about open-ended toys and materials!